Honda Maintenance Minder

 The lighted wrench on your dashboard is just one component of the Maintenance Minder system which calculates when you should have your next service.
 Watch the video for a quick explanation of the system and how it can help you keep your vehicle in prime condition.

 Understanding Honda’s Maintenance Minder and following the factory-recommended Maintenance Minder system in your Honda Owner’s Manual is the best way to ensure a happy and lengthy Honda ownership experience.
 Every Honda owner has different driving styles which results in unique service requirements.
-To guarantee the job is done right to meet your Honda’s needs, Wilde Honda Sarasota will use only Genuine Honda Parts installed by Honda Factory Trained Technicians who know your Honda better than anyone else.
+To guarantee the job is done right to meet your Honda’s needs, Wilde East Towne Honda will use only Genuine Honda Parts installed by Honda Factory Trained Technicians who know your Honda better than anyone else.
 Regular scheduled maintenance helps prevent problems before they occur.

 Preventive Maintenance for Your Honda